-Skip to content
+Skip to main content

-Trace-log Correlation
+Trace-log correlation

-OBI automatically enriches JSON application logs with trace context by injecting trace_id and span_id fields at the kernel level.
+OBI automatically enriches application logs with trace context by injecting trace_id and span_id fields at the kernel level.
 This links your logs directly to distributed traces in Coralogix without requiring any code changes, enabling you to navigate from a trace span to the exact log entries produced during that operation.

 Prerequisites